 The OSA Archivum requests that all materials donated be accompanied by a general description of the contents and their approximate dates.
 Photographs, films, art works should be donated with information identifying their content, as well as information on copyright and reproduction restrictions.
 Items offered for donation will be examined for historical merit by archival staff members under the direction of the Director of OSA Archivum before being accepted by the OSA Archivum.

 It should be noted that the following materials are not accepted for donation: records unrelated to the Acquisition Policy of OSA Archivum; widely available, published information like books; personnel, financial and administrative records; copies; printouts from the internet; CD and DVD materials in commercial circulation without the consent of the publisher and producer; and materials containing mildew or mold which can endanger other records.
 The Chief Archivist will review the condition of all incoming records to determine their stability for acceptance in the archives.

-The OSA Archivum does provide summary information about all of its holdings and collections in its on line catalogs, but unable to process, describe immediately newly accessioned materials.
+Blinken OSA provides information about all of its holdings and collections in its on line catalogs, but it is unable to process, describe newly accessioned materials immediately.

 Please contact us here to start a conversation about donating materials to OSA.